richardkorneisel/intro-to-python/readme.md

 <details>
 <summary>In Class Checkpoints:</summary>
-- An basic statement in js vs python</br>
+- An basic if statement in js vs python</br>
 - A basic loop in js vs python</br>
 - Creating a variable in js vs python</br>
 - A function in js vs python</br>